jro31/jethro-codes/_articles/my-story.md

 And that's what I did.

 As I said earlier, I hadn't initially taken to Thailand when I'd first arrived, but on living here previously, I'd really fallen in love with Thailand, Bangkok especially.
-And so, with no better ideas, it seemed the logical place to come back to.
+And so, with no better ideas, it seemed the logical place to go back to.

 I'd now been a teacher for more than three years, and had learned a lot about what I wanted from a job.
 So rather than just accept the first one offered, which I was more likely to do while inexperienced, I knew the value of having a job with plenty of holiday and time off.